JustinHoyt/sdl_ios_guides/docs/Mobile Navigation/Touch Input/index.md

 ## Touch Input
 Navigation applications have support for touch events, including both single and multitouch events.
 This includes interactions such as panning and pinch.
 A developer may use the included `SDLTouchManager` class, or yourself by listening to the `SDLDidReceiveTouchEventNotification` notification.

+!!!
+NOTE
+You must have a valid and approved appid in order to recieve touch events.
+!!!

 ### 1. Using `SDLTouchManager`